 - A. Development at the Hyde Park Barracks strategic housing site and relevant adjacent buildings should retain and enhance neighbouring residential amenity and the tranquillity of neighbouring open spaces and MOL. - B. The retention of the barracks use on the whole or part of the site is supported, as is reversion of all or part of the site to parkland. - C. Residential use (Class C3, and elder person's accommodation under Class C2) is considered to be the only acceptable alternative use to a barracks use.
 Non-residential uses are not acceptable on the site (including as part of a mixed use development), including town centre uses, commercial, tourism, arts, cultural and educational uses, which should be directed to the Strategic Cultural Area or designated shopping centres in line with development plan policies. - D. Development proposals on the site (including refurbishment, demolition and either partial or full redevelopment and subterranean development) must be justified against the following criteria: - a.
 The height, bulk and massing of any proposals should reflect respect the scale and character of the local built environment, in consideration of identified views11 (including those from Hyde Park and Kensington Gardens).
 It should maintain and enhance neighbouring residential amenity and all other relevant material considerations.
-The site is not an appropriate location for new tall buildings, and any redevelopment of the site should not exceed the existing built footprint and should maintain existing separation distances between buildings.
-Proposals should seek to distribute height across the site and provide generous separation distances between buildings. - b.
-Development must provide permanent public pedestrian routes through the Hyde Park Barracks land, creating permeability within the site in a north-south direction and enhancing views through the MOL to Hyde Park.
+The site is not an appropriate location for new tall buildings, and any redevelopment of the site should not exceed the existing built footprint and should maintain existing separation distances between buildings. - b.
+Development must provide permanent public pedestrian routes through the Hyde Park Barracks land, creating permeability within the site in a north-south direction and enhancing views through the MOL to Hyde Park. - c.
+Development should include the provision of publicly accessible open and green space as part of comprehensive landscaping proposals to enhance the